To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 2. 73% of Employees Are Considering Leaving Their Jobs

-In order to stay on the job, employees need to have relationships with other people in the workplace, and the work life needs to be balanced with their personal life.
+In order to stay on the job, employees need to have strong relationships with their colleagues and a work environment that supports work-life balance and wellbeing.

 3. Low Employee Engagement Costs Companies $450-500 Billion Each Year